Return to main Vanishing B.C. page Return to home page

 it by David Dorrington, reproduced below.

-I first painted there in 1995, then again in 2000, 2002 (the image that went into the book Vanishing British Columbia) and now again in 2012, in anticipation of the annual Finn Slough Art Show, March 8th-11th, at the Richmond Cultural Centre, at which I'm the speaker.
+I first painted there in 1995, then again in 2000, 2002 (the image that went into the book Vanishing British Columbia) and again in 2012, 2017 and 2019 in anticipation of the annual Finn Slough Art Show.

 Update 2013: an article with an embedded video by Susan Lazaruk in The Province.